Final Space: Animation

-Future
+Cancellation and future

 When asked on Twitter about the series' longevity, Olan Rogers had stated that he had at least six seasons' worth of material thought up for the show, including an ending for Final Space in case the series gets cancelled in the future.

 On September 10, 2021, Rogers posted a video to his YouTube account stating that season 3 would be the show's last season.

 On April 10, 2022, Rogers revealed on his Twitter that there is a chance that the show could be brought back in the future for an hour-long special to wrap up the story.
 On May 11, Rogers stated that he was still trying to put an end to the series.
 On June 15, after being unable to reach a deal to conclude the series in any medium, Rogers launched a Kickstarter for a short film titled Godspeed, spawned from unused ideas related to the series.
 At the end of the campaign, the crowdfund raised $464,438 in total.

 On April 24, 2023, Rogers announced that Warner Bros.
 Discovery gave him a license to write and self-publish a graphic novel to end the series under various limitations.
-The novel, titled Final Space: The Final Chapter, is set to be released in November 2025.
+The novel, titled Final Space: The Final Chapter, was released on May 18, 2026.